franco-grobler/cowsay-rs/README.md

 ### From Source

-Alternatively, you can build it from the source code:
+You can build it from the source code:

 ```bash
 git clone https://github.com/franco-grobler/cowsay-rs.git